-Within this cycle you ensure that all raw materials and chemicals used in an organic product are biodegradable or harmless.
-The goal is for materials to be reabsorbed into nature, serving as raw materials for other natural processes.
+The biological cycle is about ensuring that all raw materials and chemicals used in a product are biodegradable and harmless.
+The goal is to reintroduce the materials into nature so that they can serve as raw materials for further natural processes.

-The EPEA Institute, the founders of Cradle to Cradle, conduct extensive assessments to determine whether products meet the requirements and standards set.
+The EPEA (Environmental Protection Encouragement Agency) is the guardian of Cradle to Cradle; it performs extensive evaluations in five categories to determine whether products meet the specified requirements and standards.